The Hidden Cost Of Trading

 If you took away 10% (could easily be more) of your profits, does your system still make money?
 Even then, does your system make ENOUGH money?

 This could be a key difference between winning and losing.
 Not paying attention to how much it costs you to trade, and if your profits sufficiently cover those costs?
 Think about those things.

-Now that you know of these hidden costs, you will see that brokers such as Plus500 keep us traders in mind and offer reasonable trading costs.
-Start trading with them now!
+Now that you know of these hidden costs, you can acknowledge the importance of brokers that prioritize us traders and offer reasonable trading costs.
+Here are some reputable options you should consider:

 Don’t bet the farm.